hareemxd/process-wiki/Configuration Management Handbook/CM01 Control Changes Process/CM01-003 Review Changes Process/CM01-003-01 Internal Review.md

 ### Purpose
 This document defines the procedure(s) to perform internal reviews.
 ### Definition
 **Internal Review** is the practice of engineers of the same discipline, function, or team reviewing each other's work.
 This procedure ensures work complies with internal standards.
-Internal Review focuses on objective errors that are simple to correct (e.g., typos, dangling connectors, noncompliances with style and design standards).
+Internal Review focuses on objective errors that are simple to correct (typos, dangling connectors, style problems).
 Review of these items can be organized using an **Internal Review Checklist**; see **CM-RC-001 Schematic Review Checklist** for an example.

 Whether or not you use a checklist, each Internal Review activity should be recorded with the following information:
 * Owner and Reviewer names
-* Part Number and Revision
+* Part Number and Version/Revision/Configuration
 * Findings and resolutions (any errors discovered and the steps taken to address them)
 ### When to perform Internal Review